 Hey!
 I’m in my final year as a Machine Learning D.phil student at the OATML group at University of Oxford.
-I’m co-supervised by Prof. Yarin Gal, Prof. Tim Rudner and Dr. Adrien Gaidon.
+I’m co-supervised by Yarin Gal and Tim Rudner.

-I also collaborate closely with researchers from Toyota Research on topics related to robot learning.
+I also collaborated closely with researchers from Toyota Research (Adrien Gaidon and Rowan McAllister) on topics related to causal robot learning.

 Prior to starting my Ph.D, I had been working as a deep learning researcher at Wayve, a startup based in London that is employing end-to-end deep learning to achieve autonomous driving.
-Before that I graduated from a Machine Learning Research Master’s at Mila (Sept 2020) where I primarily did research on the topics of bayesian deep learning, continual learning and inverse reinforcement learning.
+Before that I graduated from a Machine Learning Research Master’s at Mila (Sept 2020) where I primarily did research on the topics of meta and continual learning and inverse reinforcement learning.
 I was also an ED&I Fellow with the MPLS department at the University of Oxford in 2022-2023 cohort.

 Download my resumé.